 You can place new and existing policies in trust.
 We offer a number of different types of trust and you’ll need to decide which one is the most suitable for you.
-The trust overview PDF and individual guides will help.
+The Your Trust Choices (PDF: 237KB) and individual guides will help.

 Each guide includes:

 You’ll find all the forms and guides on the right hand side of this page.
 If you decide to use one, you must read the relevant guide before completing the form.
 You must make sure the trust you choose meets your needs, and should consider taking professional advice if you have any doubts.